Details of the services we provide in relation to unfair dismissal and wrongful dismissal Employment Tribunal claims

 Examples of likely disbursements in relation to a typical Employment Tribunal matter are set out below.

-- Counsel’s Fees (the cost of engaging a barrister to undertake the advocacy at Tribunal or advise on the case more generally) and their disbursements;
+- Counsel’s Fees (the cost of engaging a barrister to undertake the advocacy at Tribunal or advise on the case more generally) and their disbursements, such as travel costs;

 - Expert Witness Fees;

 - Travel and Accommodation expenses to attend Employment Tribunal Hearings.

 Qualification and experience